autolab-project/autolab/docs/installation.rst

 * pandas
 * pyvisa
 * python-vxi11
+* qtpy
+* pyqtgraph
+* requests
+* tqdm
+* comtypes

 Autolab package
 ---------------

-This project is hosted in the global python repository PyPi at the following address : https://pypi.org/project/autolab/ To install the Autolab python package on your computer, we then advice you to use the Python package manager ``pip`` in a Python environnement:
+This project is hosted in the global python repository PyPi at the following address : https://pypi.org/project/autolab/.
+To install the Autolab python package on your computer, we then advice you to use the Python package manager ``pip`` in a Python environnement:

 .. code-block:: none